Rethink Your Dashboards: Beyond Click-Based Attribution

 FAQs

-Click-based attribution tracks ad clicks and assigns conversion credit to the responsible marketing touchpoints.
-Models vary—first-click, last-click, linear, time-decay—dividing credit along the user journey differently.
+Click-based attribution tracks ad clicks and assigns conversion credit to marketing touchpoints such as first-click, last-click, linear, or time-decay interactions.
+The post explains that these models divide credit across the user journey in different ways, but all depend on tracked clicks.

 Comments